AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

     - 'true'
     - 'False'
     - 'false'
+    Description: "The IDs of destination instances to be advertised do not support\
+      \ match statements.
+Valid values: \n false(default value): If the ID of the\
+      \ destination instance to be advertised is in the DestinationInstanceIds field,\
-    Description: 'Indicates whether to enable the reverse match method of the DestinationInstanceIds match condition.
-Valid values:  false (default): If the ID of a route''s destination instance is included in DestinationInstanceIds, the route is permitted. true:
+      \ the match is successful. \n true: If the ID of the destination instance to\
-      If the ID of a route''s destination instance is not included in DestinationInstanceIds, the route is permitted.'
+      \ be advertised is not in the DestinationInstanceIds filed, the match is successful."
     Type: Boolean
   DestinationRouteTableIds:
-    Description: A match statement that indicates the list of IDs of the destination route tables.
-This parameter is valid only when the TransmitDirection parameter is set to RegionOut, and the destination route table and the route map belongs to the same region.
+    Description: "Match statements are used to match the IDs of the destination route\
+      \ tables.
+You can enter at most 32 route table IDs. \n Note The destination\
+      \ route table IDs are valid only when the route map is applied to scenarios\
+      \ where routes are advertised from gateways in the current region to route tables\
+      \ in the current region."
     Type: Json
   MapResult:
-    Description: 'The action that is performed to a route if the route meets all the match conditions.
-Permit: The route is permitted.
-Deny: The route is denied.'
+    Description: "The route map behavior after all conditions are matched.
+Valid values:\
+      \ \n Permit: allows the routes that are matched. \n Deny: rejects the routes\
+      \ that are matched."
     Type: String
   MatchAsns:
-    Description: A match statement that indicates the As path list.
+    Description: "Match statements are used to match AS paths of the routes.
+An AS\
+      \ path is a mandatory attribute, which describes the AS number through which\
+      \ a BGP route passes when the BGP route is advertised. \n Only the AS-SEQUENCE\
+      \ parameter is supported.
+The AS-SET, AS-CONFED-SEQUENCE, and AS-CONFED-SET\
+      \ parameters are not supported.
+Specifically, only the AS number list is supported.\
+      \ Sets and sub-lists are not supported."
     Type: Json
   MatchCommunitySet:
-    Description: A match statement that indicates the community set.
+    Description: "Match statements are used to match the Communities.
+Enter each Community\
+      \ in the format of nn:nn.
+Valid values of nn: 1 to 65535.
+You can enter at most\
+      \ 32 Communities.
+Each Community must comply with RFC 1997.
+RFC 8092 is not\
+      \ supported. \n Note If the configurations of the Communities are incorrect,\
+      \ routes may not be advertised to the on-premises data center."
     Type: Json
   NextPriority:
-    Description: 'The priority of the next route map that is associated with the current route map.
-Value range: 1 to 100.
-If this parameter is not set, the current route map is not associated with any route map that is ordered next to the current route map.
-If this parameter is set to 1, the current route map is associated with the next route map.
-If this parameter is set to a value other than 1, the priority of the associated route map must be lower than the priority of the current route map, that is, the value of NextPriority must be greater than the value set for Priority.
-Only when MapResult is set to Permit, the routes which match all the matching conditions will be evaluated by the associated route map that is configured with a specific preference value.'
+    Description: "The priority of the next associated route map.
+Valid values: 1 to\
+      \ 100. \n If the priority is not set, no next route map is associated with the\
+      \ current route map. \n If the priority is set to 1, the next route map is associated\
+      \ with the current route map. \n If the priority is set and the value is not\
+      \ 1, the priority of the associated route map must be higher than that of the\
+      \ current route map. \n Only when the MapResult parameter is set to Permit,\
+      \ the matched routes continue to match the next associated route maps."
     Type: Number
   OperateCommunitySet:
-    Description: An action statement that operates the community attribute.
+    Description: "Action statements are used to operate the Communities.
+Valid values:\
+      \ Enter each Community in the format of nn:nn.
+Valid values of nn: 1 to 65535.\
+      \ You can enter at most 32 Communities.
+Each Community must comply with RFC\
+      \ 1997.
+RFC 8092 is not supported. \n Note If the configurations of the Communities\
+      \ are incorrect, routes may not be advertised to the on-premises data center."
     Type: Json
   Preference:
-    Description: An action statement that modifies the preference of the route.
+    Description: 'Action statements are used to modify route priorities.
+Valid values:
+      1 to 100.
+Default value: 50.
+A smaller number indicates a higher priority.'
     Type: Number
   PrependAsPath:
-    Description: Indicates AS Path prepending when a regional gateway receives or publishes a route.
+    Description: "AS paths are attached when regional gateways receive or advertise\
+      \ routes. \n For route maps that are applied in different directions, the requirements\
+      \ for AS paths to be attached are different: \n For the inbound direction: You\
+      \ must specify the list of source instance IDs and the source region in the\
+      \ condition to be matched.
+The source region must be the same as the region\
+      \ where the route map is applied. \n For the outbound direction: You must specify\
+      \ the list of destination instance IDs in the condition to be matched."
     Type: Json
   Priority:
-    Description: The priority of the route map.
+    Description: "The priority of the route map.
+Valid values: 1 to 100 .
+A lower\
+      \ value indicates a higher priority. \n Note In the same region, for route maps\
+      \ that are applied in the same direction, the priority is unique.
+When a route\
+      \ map is implemented, the system matches conditions with a route map whose priority\
+      \ number is the smallest.
+Therefore, make sure that you set priorities for route\
+      \ maps to meet your requirements."
     Type: Number
   RouteTypes:
-    Description: 'A match statement that indicates the list of route types.
-System:
+    Description: "Match statements are used to match the route types.
+Valid values:\
-      System routes generated by the system.
-Custom: Custom routes added by users.
+      \ \n System: system routes that are generated by the system. \n Custom: custom\
-      BGP: Routes advertised to BGP.'
+      \ routes that are created by users. \n BGP: Border Gateway Protocol (BGP) routes\
+      \ that are advertised to BGP. \n You can enter multiple types."
     Type: Json
   SourceChildInstanceTypes:
-    Description: 'A match statement that indicates the list of IDs of the source instances.
-VPC:
-      Virtual Private Cloud (VPC) VBR: Virtual Border Router (VBR) CCN: Mainland China Cloud Connect Network (CCN)'
+    Description: "Match statements are used to match source instance types of the\
+      \ routes.
+Valid values: \n VPC: VPCs. \n VBR: VBRs. \n CCN: CCN instances in\
+      \ mainland China."
     Type: Json
   SourceInstanceIds:
-    Description: A match statement that indicates the list of IDs of the source instances.
+    Description: "Match statements are used to match source instance IDs of the routes.\
+      \ \n You can enter instance IDs of the following types: virtual private cloud\
+      \ (VPC), virtual border router (VBR), Cloud Connect Network (CCN) in mainland\
+      \ China, Smart Access Gateway (SAG).
+You can enter at most 32 instance IDs."
     Type: Json
   SourceInstanceIdsReverseMatch:
     AllowedValues: